vagnerleitte/jquery-confirmon/README.md

 That's all.

-Maybe you want to use the stylesheet that creates an screenwide overlay and a centered box.
+Maybe you want to use the stylesheet that creates a screenwide overlay and a centered box.
 No problem, just add jquery.confirmon.css to your html.

 ```html
 <link rel="stylesheet" type="text/css" href="jquery.confirmon.css"/>
 ```

-Since there are only a few classes involved you might better insert the classes into your existing stylesheet.
+Since there are only a few classes involved you can insert the classes into your existing stylesheet for performance sake.

 ##Usage